martdegraaf/kerkdienstgemist/README.md

 # kerkdienstgemist
 This is a Wordpress plugin.
+To download go to releases.

 ## Why this template?